Ready, Safe, Respectful

 Illness and accidents

 If you feel unwell or have an accident you must tell your teacher.
-If this happens during break or lunchtime, you need to see your Pupil Progress Co-ordinator, Welfare person, First Aider or report to Student Services.
+If this happens during break or lunchtime, you need to see your Form Tutor, Welfare person, First Aider or report to Student Services.

 Occasionally, you may need to take medicine at school.
 If so, you must have a letter from your parents explaining when you need to take it.
 The medicine must be left at Student Services for safe keeping.
 You must not carry medicine or tablets around school.
 When office staff dispense your medicine you will be asked to sign a medicine register to confirm that you have received your dosage.